-(a) Application Submittal Notice.
+- (a) Application Submittal Notice.
 Within approximately 10 calendar days after an application is received and prior to any approval, conditional approval or denial, the City shall mail public notice to all persons entitled to notice.
-The notice must contain: (1) a general project description; (2) the applicant's identification and contact information as provided on the application submitted to the City; (3) contact information for the Director for interested parties to submit comments; (4) a statement that the Director will act on the application without a public hearing but that any interested person or entity may appeal the Director's decision directly to the City Council; and (5) if the application is for a small wireless facility, a general statement that the FCC requires the City to take final action on such applications within 60 days for collocations and 90 days for facilities on new support structures.

-(b) Application Decision Notice.
+The notice must contain: (1) a general project description; (2) the applicant's identification and contact information as provided on the application submitted to the City; (3) contact information for the Director for interested parties to submit comments; (4) a statement that the Director will act on the application without a public hearing but that any interested person or entity may appeal the Director's decision directly to the City Council; (5) if the application is for a small wireless facility, a general statement that the FCC requires the City to take final action on such applications within 60 days for collocations and 90 days for facilities on new support structures; and (6) a statement that any person that wishes to seek a reasonable accommodation under the American with Disabilities Act or Fair Housing Amendments Act may do so. - (b) Application Decision Notice.
 Within five calendar days after the Director acts on a ROW administrative design review permit application, the Director shall provide written notice to the applicant and all persons entitled to notice.
 If the Director denies an application (with or without prejudice) for a small wireless facility, the written notice must also contain the reasons for the denial.